crazybilly/gettingdataclassproject/Codebook.md

 ### Units

-Several columns appear to be repeated.
-To read these columns, use this key to parse various variable names:
+Several columns have very similar names.
+To read these columns, use this key to parse their names:

 t - bodyacc - mean - x